Home » Indian Polity » Central Vigilance Commission

 Central Vigilance Commission History

 On the advice of the Committee on Prevention of Corruption, led by Shri K. Santhanam, the Central Vigilance Commission was established by the Government in February 1964.
 The Central Vigilance Commission is designed to be the top vigilance institution, independent of all executive powers.
-It is responsible for overseeing all vigilance activity conducted by the Central Government and providing guidance to various Central Government organisation authorities on how to plan, carry out, evaluate, and reform their vigilant work.
+It is responsible for overseeing all vigilance activity conducted by the Central Government and providing guidance to various Central Government organization authorities on how to plan, carry out, evaluate, and reform their vigilant work.

 After the President issued an Ordinance, the Central Vigilance Commission was transformed into a multi-member commission with “statutory status” as of August 25th, 1998.
 When the Central Vigilance Commission Bill Act 2003 was passed by the legislature and approved by the president in 2003, the Central Vigilance Commission became operational.